-Part of the Bahía de Banderas Municipality in the state of Nayarit and is part of the Riviera Nayarit and Nuevo Vallarta.
+Part of the Bahía de Banderas Municipality in the state of Nayarit, part of the Riviera Nayarit and Nuevo Vallarta.

 The 5 mile long beach itself offers soft sand and calm waves.
 Though many mention that the name derives from "place of divers", the word itself doesn't make much sense in Spanish, so I dispute this interpretation, sounds more like a "smart" gringo trying to unravel the meaning and doing it wrong :-).

 Among the various attractions and sightseeing landmarks in Bucerias, we could mention the Iglesia a la Señora de la Paz (Our Lady of Peace Church) and the remodeled main plaza, the local beach, is a great place to relax, take walks, take a trip on horseback or an ATV, specially when you do so in the afternoon and can enjoy the impressive sunsets that are a part of the bay panorama, during the summer afternoons the sun sets behind the hills that surround the western edge of the bay and not the sea.

 The beach is also a great place for surfing, windsurfing, boogie boarding and collecting shells.
 The area is now very popular among kitesurfers and various competitions are held here too.